UPDATED December 18, 2018

 - Weekly is perfect, your list won’t forget you and they will still open your messages

 - Monthly is too long between them and your list will not pay attention

 So does this mean you should send a weekly newsletter?
 Um, maybe!
 Do you have relevant, AMAZING information to send to your list on a weekly basis?
 Do you have time to prepare great stuff?
 Is sending your newsletter stressful or fun.
 Do you have a plan for why you are sending so many emails?
 Can you sell to your list or will they get fatigued and unsubscribe?

-This seems to show that the open rates (how many people receive the message and actually opened it) is pretty stable.
+This seems to show that the open rates (how many people receive the message and actually opened it) has actually gone up a bit in recent years.
 Now, there are some REALLY big mitigating factors to this number as some email readers show as an open even if it just popped up in the preview screen before hitting the delete button.
 It also shows that click through rates (clicking on something in the newsletter and going to an outside link are declining pretty drastically.
-In the good news department, unsubscribe rates are dropping, but I have a theory that is because fewer people are signing up in the first place, being TOTALLY gun shy about adding themselves to an email list!

 Email Marketing From The Trenches!

 So how often should your messages go out (for heaven’s sake woman, get to already!)